hughsylinden/surreal-estate/README.md

 ## Progress

-App is currrently currently as described.
+App is currrently currently working as described.
 Remaining updates with regards to testing will be implemented.
+More styling is also required.